w3f/General-Grants-Program/grants/grants.md

   * Universities/Professors

 ## Guidelines for community engagement grants
-Community engagament grants are intended to fund high-quality community engagement efforts such as meetups, workshops and hackathons.
+Community engagement grants are intended to fund high-quality community engagement efforts such as meetups, workshops and hackathons.

 The degree of financial support for each applicant is likely to be within the $3,000 to $10,000 range.
 The maximum funding for a single grant is $30,000.